nawshin-khan/gsoc-dune-prep/README.md

-# GSoC 2026 Preparation: DUNE
+# GSoC 2026: DUNE Project Prep

-I am Nawshin Khan, a Physics student at Khulna University.
-I am using this repository to learn the fundamentals of scientific computing and data benchmarking.
+I am a 3rd-year Physics student at Khulna University.
+I am using this repo to develop the Python skills required for the **Fine Grained Storage** project.

-### 📚 My Progress
+### 🐍 Python Progress
-* **Benchmarking:** Learning to use Python timers to measure code speed.
+* **Benchmarking:** Practicing simple scripts to measure data processing speed.
-* **C++:** Reviewing university coursework on logic and loops.
+* **Analysis:** Learning how Python can be used to identify slow code (inefficiencies).

-* **Physics:** Studying the goals of the DUNE experiment.
+### 🎓 Academic Background

-### 🎓 Background
+* **Physics:** Focused on High-Energy and Neutrino physics.
-* **Education:** Currently pursuing a B.Sc. in Physics (3.62 CGPA).
+* **Math:** I have a strong background in Numerical Analysis (Top of class).
-* **Focus:** I performed well in my university C Programming and Numerical Analysis classes, which I am now applying to this project.
+* **Current Standing:** 3.62 CGPA.

-* **Goal:** I am a beginner in professional software, but I am dedicated to learning how to support neutrino research through better data storage.
+I am new to professional open-source projects, but I am a dedicated student ready to work hard on the DUNE evaluation tasks.